stevengliebe/SGCS/README.md

 ### VS Code Buttons

-It's handy to make a button in VS Code with `buttons.jsonc` ([vscode-buttons](https://marketplace.visualstudio.com/items?itemName=stuartthomson.vscode-buttons) extension) tp update PHPCS and the rulesets with one click.
+It's handy to make a button in VS Code with `buttons.jsonc` ([vscode-buttons](https://marketplace.visualstudio.com/items?itemName=stuartthomson.vscode-buttons) extension) to update PHPCS and the rulesets with one click.

 ```json
 {